Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us006/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US006 - Register a Vehicle

 ## 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Vehicle class with null values.

 	@Test(expected = IllegalArgumentException.class)
     public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+        Vehicle instance = new Vehicle(null, null, null, 0, 0, 0, null, null, 0, null, null);
     }

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** The maintenance/check-up frequency field should only accept positive integer values representing kilometers. - AC3.

 	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
+    public void ensureMaintenanceCheckupFrequencyIsPositive() {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
+        Vehicle instance = new Vehicle("Plate123", "ModelX", "TypeY", 2000, 1500, 10000, "2022-01-01", "2021-12-01", -100, "2022-03-15", "2022-05-15");
     }

-_It is also recommended to organize this content by subsections._

 ## 5. Construction (Implementation)